 The murodroze speaks only through a long creaking sound that emanates from its general vicinity, and does not seem to come from within the murodroze's body.
-Although capable of human-like vocalizations, its communication tends to be limited grinding, groaning, and scraping sounds.
+Its communication tends to be limited grinding, groaning, and scraping sounds.

 The murodroze appears in a wide range of environments, but is most likely to appear in interior spaces, generating outdoors only 0.7% of the time.
 Attics, basements, and back rooms are frequent homes to a murodroze, as are long-abandoned warehouses, garages, and certain sheds and outbuildings.
 It is more likely to appear in dimly lit rooms, and seems to prefer either musty, dusty, or damp areas.

 When it first appears, it starts off as a pile of sawdust and splinters, which grow together to form the murodroze's body over a period of two to four minutes, starting at the feet and working their way up.
 A majority of murodroze (79% of individuals) form upright, while 21% form on their side.

 The murodroze is equally likely to generate alone or in groups.
 Groups of murodroze appear in random arrangements, and only rarely appear in ordered linear or circular formations.
 In addition, the murodroze is "stillborn" 0.6% of the time — these individuals decay upon generation, crumbling apart into soggy, rotten chunks after several minutes.